centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 - Any user accessing the **Monitoring > Map** page will be able to see all the geographic views created
-- Users that have "Creation" privilege (through the ACL group on Centreon Map desktop client) have all privileges on geographic views
+- Users that have the "Creation" privilege (through the ACL group on the Centreon Map desktop client) have all privileges on geographic views.

 ## Load disabled resources (or not)